hushicai/node-phpcgi/README.md

 npm install node-phpcgi
 ```

-then, use it in your node server like this:
+Then, use it in your node server like this:

 ```javascript
 var middleware = require('node-phpcgi')({